Susan Herrington: Work

-She was the President of the Society of Architectural Historians’ Landscape History Chapter from 2011-2013.
+She was the President of the Society of Architectural Historians’ Landscape History Chapter from 2011 to 2013.

 She is the author of Serious Fun: The Landscapes of Claude Cormier Landscape (ORO Editions, 2021), Theory in Design (Routledge, 2017), Cornelia Hahn Oberlander: Making the Modern Landscape (UVA Press, 2014), and On Landscapes (Routledge, 2009), published as part of Routledge's Thinking in Action Series.